 The best kind of iron to consume after a miscarriage is heme-iron.
 It is the kind of iron that is easily absorbed by the body.
-The best source of heme-iron is meat.
+Lean meat is a good source of heme-iron.
 So consume red meat in plenty after a miscarriage.
 But remember to cook it well.
 Avoid frying it.
 You can grill it instead.

 Other sources of non-heme iron includes:

 - Brussels Sprouts